shiven24k/mnist-server/README.md

-# MNIST Digit Recognition Web App
+# MNIST Digit Recognition API

 This project is a web-based digit recognition app using a neural network trained on the MNIST dataset.
 Users can draw a digit (0-9) in the browser, and the backend predicts the digit using a trained model.